- Learned more about the demography of our students in STEM and how to better engage them

 Luca teaches General Chemistry I, General Chemistry II, and General Chemistry labs.

 Donn has spent over 368 days at sea during 69 different research cruises.
-He has co-authored two science communication papers (Bruno et al. 2013 and Wood-Charleson et al. 2015) and is getting interested in scyphozoans (true jellyfish).
-He was a coauthor on the presentation The Power of Place in Hawal'i: Embracing Place-Based Geoscience Education at the 2018 EER.
+He has co-authored two science communication papers (Bruno et al. 2013 and Wood-Charleson et al. 2015), nine oceanography papers, and is interested in biogeochemistry and plankton populations of Pearl Harbor.

-Donn teaches Science of the Sea and Science of the Sea Lab
+Donn teaches Science of the Sea, Science of the Sea Lab, and Natural Hazards.

 Leeward Community College is the second-largest campus of the University of Hawaii system, with an enrollment of nearly 7,000 students.
 26% of the students identify as Native Hawaiian and 15% are mixed ethnic backgrounds.
 57% of the students are female.
 The college, located in Pearl City, Hawai'i, approximately 10 miles north of Honolulu, offers an extensive liberal arts program, a growing number of career and technical education, and workforce development offerings.